-Since Schaeffler successfully introduced its FAG Generation C range of single-row deep-groove ball bearings in 2008, their product characteristics, including minimising friction and noise, have been continuously improved.
+Since Schaeffler successfully introduced its range of FAG Generation C single-row deep-groove ball bearings in 2008, their product characteristics, including minimising friction and noise, have been continuously improved.

 Schaeffler has developed two new sealing concepts for Generation C bearings.
-Reduced grease loss and better protection against contamination extend the grease operating life and therefore the operating life of the bearing.
+Reduced grease loss and better protection against contamination extend the grease operating life and, therefore, the bearing's operating life.
 The new Z-type dust shield, with its innovative labyrinth seal, helps to reduce grease loss by 20 per cent, and reduces contamination by 30 per cent compared with the previous design.
-The patented ELS lip seal (optional) provides maximum sealing at low friction and is particularly suitable for alternating axial loads, such as those found in the wheel bearings of motorcycles.
+The optional patented ELS lip seal provides maximum sealing with low friction and is particularly suitable for alternating axial loads, such as those found in the wheel bearings of motorcycles.
 This improved sealing, without any additional friction losses, is due to the innovative shape of the lip, which is perfectly matched to the ring recess.
-Furthermore, the recesses have now been moved to the interior of the bearing, significantly improving its robustness during handling and mounting.
+Furthermore, the recesses have been moved to the interior of the bearing, which significantly improves its robustness during handling and mounting.
 In addition, non-contact BRS lip seals and HRS lip seals, which start at the inner ring, are available with increased sealing performance in the standard range.

 The high quality of the balls and a noise-optimised cage enable Generation C bearings to run at significantly reduced noise levels compared with conventional deep-groove ball bearings.
 Generation C bearings run with even lower friction.
 These characteristics can be attributed to numerous improvements to raceway parameters in terms of roundness, waviness, roughness and tighter manufacturing tolerances.
-Reduced friction also means lower energy costs during operation.
+Reduced friction also means lower energy consumption during operation.